 Jonathan studied Modern Languages and Linguistics at the University of York, where he was deputy editor of the student newspaper, Vision, and played an active role in student politics.
 Upon his graduation in 1999, he joined the BBC as a political analyst in the corporation's busy Westminster newsroom, and four years later was recruited by the Daily Telegraph.
 He spent five years on the nation's best-selling daily broadsheet, latterly writing his own political column, as well as blogging about politics on the paper's website.

-This precipitated his move to ConservativeHome.com, which he joined as Co-Editor in November 2008, making him the first journalist from a British national newspaper to leave the mainstream media to work in the blogosphere.
+This precipitated his move to ConservativeHome.com, which he joined as Co-Editor in November 2008, making him the first journalist from a British national newspaper to leave the mainstream media to work full-time in the blogosphere.
 In March 2010 he became the first professional “blogger” to be accredited with a Lobby pass by the House of Commons authorities.

 Jonathan helped research Dean Godson’s acclaimed biography of David Trimble, Himself Alone, and his own first book – Boris v Ken: How Boris Johnson Won London, co-written with Giles Edwards – was published in June 2008.

 Away from the working arena, Jonathan is married with a young son.
 He is a devoted fan of Coronation Street and enjoys listening to an eclectic mix of music: he owns every single Now That's What I Call Music! album and his complete collection once saw him make an unlikely appearance on page three of The Sun.